metreniuk/interpreter-from-zero-to-one/readme.md

 }
 ```

-15. Let's add another test case just to be sure
+15. Time to support higher order function.
+Start with a test.

 ```ts
 it("evaluates function application", () => {